heimskr/game3/PROTOCOL.md

 	- `i32` Realm ID
 	- `...` Tile Entity Data

-15. **PlayerMovement**: tells the server to start moving the player in a given direction or stop moving the player.
+15. **StartPlayerMovement**: tells the server to start moving the player in a given direction.

-	- `optional<u8>` Direction
+	- `u8` Direction

 16. **Error**: informs a client of an error.